shpml/fundamentals/08_chapter/04_lesson.md

 ### Test Yourself
 Try to predict the types of each of the following bits of data.
-Check your answers with `typeof` in JS Bin - were you correct?
+Check your answers with `typeof` in the JS Bin console tab - were you correct?

 * <code>24</code>
 * <code>'99'</code>